serhatarslan-hub/congestion-control-benchmark/README.md

 What is HOPE?
 -------------

-HOPE (Hop-by-hop Obstructions Provided to End-hosts) is a framework where each switch stamps the queue occupancy information onto every packet.
+HOPE (Hop-by-hop Obstructions Provided to End-hosts) is a framework where each switch, similar to INT, stamps the queue occupancy information onto every packet.
 When the server gets the packet, the queue occupancy information is piggybacked to the client via the acknowledgement packet.

 The client collects this information and processes to decide how to change the tranmission rate.
 In our implementation, we used Timely's gradient based approach for desicion process,